-Like, after registering, if the user doesn’t click on the notification 1 then the following email is sent:
+Like, after registering, if the user doesn’t click on notification 1 then the following email is sent:

-If the user doesn’t complete the match even after clicking on the notification and checking the cases.
+Alternately, if the user doesn’t complete the match even after clicking on the notification and checking the cases.

-If the user has played 7 or more matches, has still not opened a case and doesn’t respond to the notification either
+If the user has played 7 or more matches, has still not opened a case, and doesn’t respond to the notification either

 The flow is not linear like one would imagine.
 One needs to sit down and spend a good amount of time understanding the condition, delays, and personalization that has been employed for each message.